dilimou/Airbnb-Boston-Data-analysis/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebooks available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above questions.
 As well as folder containing the data used.
-The dource of the data and more information can be found [here](https://www.kaggle.com/airbnb/boston?select=listings.csv).
+The source of the data and more information can be found [here](https://www.kaggle.com/airbnb/boston?select=listings.csv).

 ## Results<a name="results"></a>